isabelpirsic/fastOrthoTrafo/README.md

 According to the paper by Gunther Leobacher,
-*Fast orthogonal transforms and generation of Brownian paths* Journal of Complexity, Volume 28, Issue 2, April 2012, Pages 278-302, [https://doi.org/10.1016/j.jco.2011.11.003 ] alternatives to principal component analysis and
+*Fast orthogonal transforms and generation of Brownian paths*, Journal of Complexity, Volume 28, Issue 2, April 2012, Pages 278-302, [https://doi.org/10.1016/j.jco.2011.11.003 ] alternatives to principal component analysis and